scaleflex/filerobot-client-python-uploader/README.md

 - **worker_upload** - worker for the heavy task with uploading files

 ## Roadmap
-- Support CSV as list of files to be uploaded with per-file target folder and metadata
+- Support csv file as list of files to be uploaded with per-file target folder and metadata
 - Support Multipart upload from large local files using PUT (streaming)
 - Advanced retry logic for re-uploading single failed file uploads (download from origin has failed with status code different from 404)
 - Post-run statistics to help finetuning `WORKERS_CONCURRENCY_UPLOAD`, `FILEROBOT_UPLOAD_BATCH_SIZE` and `FILEROBOT_MAX_RETRIES`